OpenDemocracyManitoba/OpenDemocracyManitoba.github.io/draft.md

 ## Second Half: Meeting the Makers

-The second panel of guests included [Kirk Cumming](https://www.linkedin.com/pub/kirk-cumming/13/691/71), manager of data & application service for the City of Winnipeg, [Charles Thrift](https://www.linkedin.com/pub/charles-thrift/15/18b/384) of the International Institute for Sustainable Development (IISD).
+The second panel of guests included [Kirk Cumming](https://www.linkedin.com/pub/kirk-cumming/13/691/71), manager of data & application service for the City of Winnipeg and [Charles Thrift](https://www.linkedin.com/pub/charles-thrift/15/18b/384) of the International Institute for Sustainable Development (IISD).
 [Jose Javier](http://twitter.com/jiguiniz), Senior Policy Analyst at Ontario Ministry of Government Services, and [Andrew Fogg](http://twitter.com/andrewfogg) of [import.io](import.io) joined us by way of Skype.

 #### Some Highlights

+* **Kirk:** The City of Winnipeg's Open Data journey begins [data.winnipeg.ca](http://data.winnipeg.ca).
+The three types of users being API users (programmers), data analysts (researchers/reporters), and the general public.
+* **Charles:** [Peg](http://www.mypeg.ca/) is providing Open Data as a Non-Governmental Organization to inspire action on community health.
-Open Government Licence establishes rules for gov't and citizens.
-Encourages people to use #opendata.
+* **Jose:** The [Open Government Licence](http://open.canada.ca/en/open-government-licence-canada) establishes rules for governments and citizens.
+Encourages people to use Open Data.

-PEG is providing #opendata as an NGO.
-Trying to answer questions like, is Winnipeg's poverty rate going up or down?

-Kirk Cumming is at #OGT14 to discuss "the beginning of @cityofwinnipeg open data journey."
-Manager of data & application services

-City's own data needs to be unlocked, shared, made usable for all public servants, says Cummings.

-Three classes of #opendata users: API users, data analysts (researchers/reporters), general public (want to answer Qs): Cummings
+* **Andrew:** [Import.io](https://import.io/) as a way for non-programmers to scrape data from the web.
+* **Richard:** Instead of getting on the government case when data is incorrect or poorly organized, let's get together and clean up the data.

+Kirk also fielded a number of questions from the journalists in the audience regarding the city's randomization of locations details in their open datasets.

 ## Richard's Summary